Why is the Cowley Club never open? The blinds are always down!

 We have gender neutral toilets.
 The Cowley Club also has a safer spaces policy which we take very seriously.

 We understand that homophobic or transphobic comments are just as hurtful if posted online as if they were spoken aloud inside of our building.
-Therefore, our safer spaces policy extends to our social media pages – if you see homophobic or transphobic comments on our Facebook or Twitter accounts, please let us know so we can investigate and delete them.
-Please contact the Mediation Collective at firstname.lastname@example.org for more information.
+Therefore, our safer spaces policy extends to our social media pages – if you see comments which go against our principles on our social media accounts, please let us know so we can investigate and remove them.
+Please contact the Mediation Collective for more information.

 Can my band play at The Cowley Club?
 Can I book a gig at The Cowley Club?

-Unfortunately, we don’t have the resources to book live music ourselves, and rely on outside promotors and supported groups to book benefit gigs, so if you are interested in booking a show at the club we want to hear from you.
-All gigs at the club are benefit gigs for either the club or a supported group, no one is aiming to make a profit.
-If you are local to Brighton and would like to organise a benefit gig, come along to one of the Ents Collective drop in sessions every Wednesday from 8pm.
-If your band would like to play the club we would recommend looking at our listings and getting in touch with one of the promoters or campaigns who book live music, or come down to the club and book a show!
+Unfortunately, we don’t have the resources to book live music ourselves, and rely on outside promotors and supporter groups to book benefit gigs, so if you are interested in booking a show at the club we want to hear from you.
+All gigs at the club are benefit gigs for either the club or a supporter group, no one is aiming to make a profit.
+If you are local to Brighton and would like to organise a benefit gig, please get in touch with the Ents Collective and arrange to come down and have a chat.
+If your band would like to play the club we would recommend looking at our listings and getting in touch with one of the promoters or campaigns who book live music, or come down to the club and book a show yourself!

 How do I organise an event/meeting at the Cowley Club?

-To put on an event at the Cowley, you should be a member of a supported group – a group that has come to a general meeting and explained how its aims complement those of the Cowley Club.
-Please email email@example.com if you want to become a supported group.
+To put on an event at the Cowley, you should be a member of a supporter group – a group that has come to a general meeting and explained how its aims complement those of the Cowley Club.
+Please email ten.puesir@bulcyelwoc if you want to become a supporter group.

 To organise live music or any other entertainments, please get in touch with the Ents Collective